3 Powerful Employee Hiring and Vetting Tips For Business Owners

 - Saberr: This tool helps you assess a candidate’s cultural fit using analytics, determining whether an applicant has similar values to your team.

 Don’t rely on instinct alone when hiring your future employees.
 Always keep in mind that your applicants may be highly skilled at pretending to be pleasant and qualified while hiding a fair share of skeletons, including harmful work ethics, criminal records, frequent absenteeism, and abusive behavior.
 Employing a thorough employee background check, asking the right questions, and leaning on pre-employment objective tools during the hiring and recruitment process can help you make an informed hiring choice to defend the safety and success of your business.
+If you’re looking for a simple way to accomplish this, try hiring a staffing agency like Corporate Job Bank to do it for you!

 Michael Klazema is Chief Marketing Technologist at VODW.com and has over two decades of experience in digital consulting, online product management, and technology innovation.
 He is the lead author and editor for Dallas-based backgroundchecks.com with a focus on human resource and employment screening developments.